SteelCompendium/compendium-md/Bestiary/markdown/Warg.md

 ### SWORDS FOR HIRE

-With an appetite for warfare and gold, human adventurers are well represented in most mercenary bands.
-A human mercenary makes a stout ally… if you can afford their price.
+With an appetite for warfare and gold, [[Human|human]] adventurers are well represented in most mercenary bands.
+A [[Human|human]] mercenary makes a stout ally… if you can afford their price.

 ### CONNECTED TO THE NATURAL WORLD